weizh994/TDDD07/Course Note/Lecture3.md

 * EDF has simpler exact analysis for the mentioned type of task sets
 * But suffers from domino effect…
 * RMS can be implemented to run faster at runtime (if we ignore the time for context switching)
+>[Deeper analysis of RMS and EDF based on
+Buttazzo 2005 article!]

 ## Sharing resources
 * Assume that processes synchronise using semaphores